Wondering why you have to pay Bitcoin transaction fees and whether or not you’re getting screwed?

 How To Save On Bitcoin Transaction Fees

-As you can imagine, fee estimators can be a fantastic thing but also aren’t going to take into account your own personal situation.
+Bitcoin transaction fee calculators can be a fantastic thing, but also aren’t going to take into account your own personal situation.
 This means the best way to use them is to take their suggestions into account and then tweak the fee for your own specific case.

 The top three ways to save on base layer Bitcoin transaction fees are to pick the right time, always check the mempool and reduce the size of your transaction.
 This can be done in seconds, isn’t hard at all and will save you literally thousands of sats over the years so it’s worth learning how to do it properly!